grnet/synnefo/docs/source/devguide.rst

 \                          Always reply with the MD5 in the ETag.
 \                          Note that ``/login`` will only work if an external authentication system is defined.
 \                          Include option to ignore Content-Type on ``COPY``/``MOVE``.
-\                          Use format parameter for conflict (409) replies.
+\                          Use format parameter for conflict (409) and uploaded hash list (container level) replies.
 0.7 (Nov 21, 2011)         Suggest upload/download methods using hashmaps.
 \                          Propose syncing algorithm.
 \                          Support cross-account object copy and move.